mayjs/maykb/Readme.md

 The bootloader can be entered by holding the top left key of each side or by holding down the bootloader key on the bottom side of the PCB.

 ## Construction
-The maybkb case is designed to be 3D-printed and design files are available as OpenSCAD code.
+The maykb case is designed to be 3D-printed and design files are available as OpenSCAD code.
 It should be easy to adjust the code to allow for different screw tolerances or even brass screw inserts.

 As a small novelty, the plates can be manufactured as aluminium PCBs (I had good results with JLCPCB), which is cheaper than all laser cutting services I was able to locate.